nickMac66/JavaScript-Exercises/Secret Message/README.md

 - Any positions in the grid that do not have a specified character should be filled with a space character.

 ## Output:
-- The function should log a graphic of the letter 'F' in the browser console.
+- The function should display the extracted Unicode characters in the browser in the shape of an 'F'

 ## How to run:
-1. Clone the repository
+1. Clone this repository to your local machine
-2. Open index.html on a server
+2. Serve the index.html file on a local server
-3. Press CTRL + SHIFT + I to open the browser console and view the 'secret code'

-## Note
-The code is currently functioning, but I am still working on enhancing it
+3. Open your browser, and you'll see the extracted Unicode characters arranged to form the shap of an 'F'